Skip to content

 Subnormal Float Mitigation

-After convolution and wind shifting, both signal and toxin diffusion zero out values below SIGNAL_EPSILON.
+After convolution and wind shifting, signal diffusion zeroes out values below SIGNAL_EPSILON.

 This is not cosmetic cleanup.
 It is a performance invariant motivated by the cost of processing subnormal floating-point tails.
 In PHIDS, sparsity preservation is part of the computational model.